-All that riding and roping can make would-be cowboys work up an appetite as big as a western Oklahoma sunset.
-Here’s the inside scoop on where to get your fill.
+All that riding and roping make cowboys work up an appetite as big as a western Oklahoma sunset.
+Heres the inside scoop on where to get your fill.

 Cowboy food boils down to one major food group: beef.
-That is, after all, the whole point of raising cattle – they’re what’s for dinner, as the slogan goes.
-Whether it’s smoked brisket, beef stew, a 21-ounce ribeye grilled medium-rare or a stick of jerky you can chew on until, well, the cows come home, cowboy food is all about beef – with some beans and a corn dodger or two.
+Whether it’s smoked brisket, beef stew, a 21-ounce ribeye or a stick of jerky you can chew on until the cows come home, cowboy food is all about beef – with some beans and a corn dodger or two.

 If the National Cowboy & Western Heritage Museum is the mecca of Western art and history, Cattlemen’s Steakhouse is its culinary cousin.
 The restaurant opened in 1910 and remains in Stockyard City, although it has changed owners several times.
 The most colorful of those ownership changes was in 1945, when Gene Wade won it from Hank Fry with a roll of the dice.
-There’s no gambling on the Cattlemen’s menu: steaks are hand-cut from corn-fed, aged beef, holding to a secret house recipe, and cooked over a hot charcoal flame.
-And there’s nothing pretentious about Cattlemen’s.
-It just serves up about the best steak you’ve ever tasted.
-The bar and the lamb fries are pretty fine too.
+There’s no gambling on the Cattlemen’s menu: steaks are hand-cut from corn-fed, aged beef and cooked over a hot charcoal flame.

-It’s part saloon, part dance hall and part restaurant, and definitely all cowboy.
-The country music star opened Toby Keith’s I Love This Bar and Grill in the Bricktown Entertainment District, Oklahoma City’s nightlife hotspot.
-You can sample everything from ribs to chicken fried steak or get anything from a ten-ounce center-cut sirloin to a 20-ounce bone-in ribeye.
+Part saloon, part dance hall, part restaurant and all cowboy is a great way to describe Toby Keith’s I Love This Bar and Grill.
+Located in the Bricktown Entertainment District, Oklahoma City’s nightlife hotspot, the restaurant is your one-stop-shop for all palates.
+You can sample everything from ribs and chicken fried steak to a 10-ounce sirloin and a 20-ounce bone-in ribeye.
 The smoked prime rib is a house specialty, starting at eight ounces and going up to whatever your stomach can hold.
-Oh, and calf fries, of course.